omgnetwork/elixir-omg/docs/api_specs/includes/operator_api_specs.md

 --------- | ------- | -----------
 transaction | Hex encoded string | Signed transaction RLP-encoded to bytes and HEX-encoded to string

+<aside class="notice">Normally you should call the Watcher's (Transaction - Submit)[#] instead of this.
+The Watcher's version performs various security and validation checks before submitting the transaction, so is much safer.
+However, if the Watcher is not available this version exists.</aside>